Property and Index Access

 obj["dynamicKey"] = "value"

-Keywords as Property Names
+Keywords as property names

 Keywords are valid as property names when accessed via dot notation or bracket notation.
 This only applies to member access on objects - it does not allow keywords as local variable names.